 Welcome to the 2019 DNA Day Essay Contest Round 1 judging page and thank you for volunteering to judge!
 In order to improve our service to you, ASHG has updated the judging platform.
-You will need your membership login to access your essays.
-Please read through the essay and select either "Accept" or "Decline".
+If needed, these instructions show you how to interact with the new judging site.
+Please read through each essay assigned to you and select either "Accept" or "Decline".

 - Accept means you judge this essay as fit to move on to Round 2, in which judges will read through the essays more thoroughly and score with a provided rubric.

 - Decline means you judge this essay as not fit to move on to Round 2.

 Your ASHG membership login information is required to view your essays.
 This is the same login if you have recently joined/renewed as an ASHG member.
 Please note: your username is the email address associated with your membership.

 If you cannot remember your username or password, please contact firstname.lastname@example.org.

 Jonathan, age 50, has just been diagnosed with Huntington’s disease (HD).
 His genetic counselor, Karen, seeks Jonathan’s consent to disclose this diagnosis to his daughter, Sarah, who is 25.
 Jonathan refuses to allow Karen or anyone else on the medical staff to reveal this diagnosis to Sarah.
 (1) Present arguments for and against Jonathan's position by discussing the relevant goals, rights, and duties of each of the parties in this case.
 (2) Then choose one argument to defend, using your knowledge of the scientific and medical aspects of HD.
 This reading includes explanations of these three categories involved in making a difficult decision.
 Be certain to use your knowledge of the scientific and medical aspects of HD to support your views.